 - Maintain duplicates of typically lost items, such as a pocketbook or wallet.
 If one is misplaced, the alternate can be shown.

-It’s no doubt that addressing Alzheimer’s symptoms can be complicated at times.
+It’s no doubt that addressing challenging Alzheimer’s symptoms can be complicated at times.
 It is important to depend on the support of other individuals for advice, resources and respite from the everyday responsibilities.
-Call on the Sacramento senior care services of Live Well at Home.
+Call on Live Well at Home, the experts in Alzheimer’s care in Roseville.
 We offer private in-home caregivers who are specially trained in the art of patient, innovative dementia care techniques to ensure your loved one is safe, comfortable and thriving.
-Contact us today to learn more.
+Contact us today to learn more about our top-rated care in Roseville and the surrounding areas.